 In determining total compensation levels and mix for our Chief Executive Officer ("CEO") and our other named executive officers, the Compensation Committee reviews market trends in executive compensation and a competitive analysis prepared by Frederic W. Cook & Co. and reviewed by the Committee's independent consultant.
 The analysis is derived from the most recent proxy data of the companies in the comparator group described below.
 The analysis compares the total compensation (cash and long-term stock compensation) of each of our named executive officers with the median range of total compensation for comparable positions at the comparator group companies.
-The Company's compensation philosophy is to target total compensation in the median range of this competitive data, as adjusted based on revenue, which we refer to as the "median range", with actual pay delivered dependent on Company and individual performance.
+The Company's compensation philosophy is to target total compensation in the median range of this competitive data, with actual pay delivered dependent on Company and individual performance.
 Equity awards are valued at grant and annualized over their award frequency.
 This approach is consistent with long-standing Company practices.

-The Committee used the same comparator group of 25 companies in fiscal 2011 that it had used in the prior two fiscal years to assist it in making its compensation decisions.
-In fiscal 2011, the Committee confirmed that such companies continued to satisfy the same numeric screening criteria (industry classifications, size and scope, and financial metrics) that had been used in a special study prepared by Frederic W. Cook & Co. in fiscal 2009 of potential comparator group companies.
+The Committee annually reviews the comparator group of 25 companies that it had used in the prior three fiscal years to assist it in making its compensation decisions.
+The Committee made no changes in fiscal 2012 to the comparator group.
+The Committee confirmed that such companies continued to satisfy the same numeric screening criteria (industry classifications, size and scope, and financial metrics) that had been used in a special study prepared by Frederic W. Cook & Co. in fiscal 2009 of potential comparator group companies.
 The Committee chose the comparator group from these companies based upon one or more of the following criteria: (1) companies in the primary industry segments in which the Company operates; (2) companies with annual revenues greater than \$5 billion; (3) companies with profiles similar to the Company's based on business complexity, industries or markets served, innovation and technology, customers targeted, investor profiles and global strategy; and (4) companies with which we compete for executive talent.
 The comparator group companies are as follows:

-Alcoa DuPont General Electric Johnson Controls Tyco Caterpillar Eaton Goodyear Tire Lockheed Martin Union Pacific Cisco Systems Fluor Honeywell Northrop Grumman US Steel Danaher Freeport McMoRan Copper Illinois Tool Works Raytheon United Technologies Deere General Dynamics International Paper Schlumberger 3M
+DuPont Alcoa General Electric Johnson Controls Tyco Union Pacific Caterpillar Eaton Goodvear Tire Lockheed Martin Cisco Systems Fluor Honeywell Northrop Grumman US Steel Danaher Freeport McMoRan Copper Illinois Tool Works Raytheon United Technologies Deere General Dynamics International Paper Schlumberger

-In fiscal 2011, Frederic W. Cook & Co. provided analysis of competitive pay (cash and long term) at the median for the proxy reported officer positions of the companies in the Company's comparator group.
-The Committee's compensation consultant, Exequity, reviewed the comparator group and the results of the competitive pay analysis provided by Frederic W. Cook and concurred with Frederick W. Cook's assessment that the comparator group was appropriate and that the CEO's compensation is consistent with competitive market practice.
+In fiscal 2012, Frederic W. Cook & Co. provided analysis of competitive pay (cash and long-term stock compensation) at the median for the proxy reported officer positions of the companies in the Company's comparator group.
+The Committee's compensation consultant, Exequity, reviewed the comparator group and the results of the competitive pay analysis provided by Frederic W. Cook and concurred with Frederic W. Cook's assessment that the comparator group was appropriate and that, on average, the named executive officers' compensation is consistent with competitive market practice.